mikeant42/ProjAlpha/README.md

 - split client into launcher and game
 - replace the NetworkedComponent class with IDComponent
 - write more gc friendly code
-- Rewrite packet code oop with a base of x,y,id

 Optimizations